-When medication fails to control your seizures or the side effects become unacceptable, surgical treatments may be used.
+If medication fails to control your seizures or the side effects become unacceptable, surgical treatments may be used.

 A ketogenic (high-protein/fat) diet may be a treatment option for children who have many side effects from anti-seizure drugs, or whose seizures cannot be controlled by them.
 This special restricted-calorie diet tricks the body into burning fat, instead of glucose, for energy.
 The diet is very high in fats and low in protein and carbohydrates.
 It produces a change in the body's chemistry called ketosis, which has the effect of controlling seizures or reducing their frequency, in two of three children placed on the diet.
 Although not all children benefit, parents report that children who do benefit are more alert and active than they were previously.

 The ketogenic diet must be established by a dietitian, weighed out in grams by the family, and followed by a doctor just as if it were a course of drug treatment.
 Like other treatments, the ketogenic diet has some side effects, which are monitored through blood and urine tests and follow-up visits.
 The diet is used primarily to treat children for a limited period of time, after which the diet may be slowly tapered and regular food slowly reintroduced.
 If seizures return, the diet may be re-instituted.
-Studies are underway to see whether the ketogenic diet may also work for some adults.
-Early results suggest that it may, but the long-term effects of such a high-fat diet are unknown.

 Clinical trials are research studies in which new treatments—drugs, diagnostics, procedures, and other therapies—are tested in people to see if they are safe and effective.
 Research is always being conducted to improve the standard of medical care.
 Information about current clinical trials, including eligibility, protocol, and locations, are found on the Web.
 Studies can be sponsored by the National Institutes of Health (see clinicaltrials.gov) as well as private industry and pharmaceutical companies (see www.centerwatch.com).